ryannhally/CS390GitTutorialResubmission/README.md

 ### Edit the file
 To edit the file, open up TextEdit on your computer.
 If your file doesn't appear on the left hand side, enter the name you gave it into the search bar located in the top right corner.
 Once you see your file, select it and click on "open" in the bottom right corner.

 You should now see a blank file.
-Type " # I'm learning how to use Git! " and save your changes by typin cmd + S.
+Type " # I'm learning how to use Git! " and save your changes by typing CMD + S.

 Great, now we have created a file and edited it!
 Please navigate back to terminal so we can continue with the tutorial.